"We're our brothers' keepers. We need to be just as committed to them here as we are in a burning building or any other dangerous situation."

 It starts with awareness.
 If you see the warning signs of a brother or sister in distress, letting it go shouldn't be an option.

-- Be direct: Take a proactive approach and ask someone when you've seen them exhibiting some of the warning signs or appears in crisis
+Be direct: Be proactive and approach someone when you've seen them exhibiting some of the warning signs or appear to be in crisis.

-- Walk the walk: Be there for your injured colleague, supporting their recovery just as you would if a brother or sister went down with an injury in a fire.
+Be there: Everyone deals with pain differently, be there for your injured colleague, supporting their recovery just as you would if a brother or sister went down with an injury in a fire.

 Remember: If someone is in crisis or seems at risk of suicide, don't leave them alone.